 About Reiko Hashimoto

 17 years ago, Reiko Hashimoto set up Hashi Cooking, becoming the first person in the UK to teach the art of sushi.
+Today, she has set thousands of students on the path to creative and accessible Japanese cooking, coaching a range of talent from raw beginners to professional chefs.

 Reiko was born in Kyoto, the ancient capital of Japan.
 She grew up in a traditional Japanese family with a food-fanatic mother who has shaped her love of Japanese cooking today.